A Grower not a show-er.

 I was so lucky when I arrived there was an unseasonal Indian summer.
 I left Ireland and the pissing rain and cold, to lovely sunny temperate days.
 I couldn't believe that as soon as I landed, off went the wool sweater to walking around in a t-shirt.

-With my recent neg scanner woes, I have a backlog, of images to get through.
-Then again I'm more concerned with with running a business and trying to market images that are sellable, rather than this stuff.
-None the less here is an edit from a day trip I did to Bratislava in Slovakia.
 The hostel I stayed in had a bar in the lower basement done up like a torture chamber, it was only when I got home did I actually see the movie "Hostel".
 Can't understand why they set the movie there, it's one of the safest country's I've ever traveled through.
 It would be more realistic if it was set in Transnistria.

 This is one of those images that I'll have to print big, at least 20" in width, the woman coming up the stairway has a similar expression to the posters at the end of the cement pillar.